 (ii) terminates or otherwise affects, or has the effect of terminating or otherwise affecting, the operation or effect of the first-mentioned instrument.

-(4) An application under subsection (2) in relation to a contravention of section 11 may be made at any time within 2 years after the cause of action accrued or, in any other case, at any time within 3 years after the cause of action accrued.
+(4) An application under subsection (2) in relation to a contravention of section 11 or 11A may be made at any time within 2 years after the cause of action accrued or, in any other case, at any time within 3 years after the cause of action accrued.

-(5) For the purpose of determining whether to make an order under this section in relation to a contravention of section 11, the Court may have regard to the conduct of the parties to the proceedings since the contravention occurred.
+(5) For the purpose of determining whether to make an order under this section in relation to a contravention of section 11 or 11A, the Court may have regard to the conduct of the parties to the proceedings since the contravention occurred.

-(6) The Court shall not make an order under this section in relation to a contravention of section 11 in relation to a contract of insurance to which the Insurance Contracts Act 1984 of the Commonwealth applies.
+(6) The Court shall not make an order under this section in relation to a contravention of section 11 or 11A in relation to a contract of insurance to which the Insurance Contracts Act 1984 of the Commonwealth applies.

 (7) The powers conferred on the Supreme Court and the District Court under this section in relation to a contract or arrangement do not affect any powers that any other court may have in relation to the contract or arrangement in proceedings instituted in that other court in respect of the contract or arrangement.

+[Section 77 amended by No. 47 of 2006 s.
+30.]

 78. Power of Supreme Court and District Court to prohibit payment or transfer of money or other property (TPA s.
 87A)

 (1) Where —